TOURS

 DAY 5: ERFOUND – MERZOUGA

-►Arrive at the the Erg Chebbi Dunes and settle in at your Berber biouvac tent or auberge.
+►Arrive at the Erg Chebbi Dunes and settle in at your Berber biouvac tent or auberge.

 ►After exploring the dunes, enjoy breakfast and then pack for our continued journey to Rissani.